Courses

 All our content is written fully by humans; we do not publish AI writing.
 Learn more here.

 A network-attached storage (NAS) device can have many uses, including media storage for home users, a backup server for a small business, or even as part of the unstructured data management tools many larger corporations need.
-Regardless of why you need one, you should always back up NAS devices so you don’t lose all that precious data.
+Regardless of why you need one, you should always ensure a NAS backup so you don’t lose all that precious data.
+In this article we’ll dive into how to backup NAS to cloud and other online backup software.

 Key Takeaways: